Navigating the IRS Tangible Property Regulations

 Simplifying the Maze: Safe Harbors to the Rescue

-The IRS has a number of safe harbors that allow taxpayers to expense certain types of costs, even if they meet the criteria above.
-These simplify the process of determining whether costs are expenses or must be capitalized.
-Three main safe harbors come to the rescue:
+The IRS offers several safe harbors that simplify the process of determining whether costs should be expensed or capitalized.
+Three main safe harbors provide significant relief:

 De Minimis Safe Harbor